MissMeriel/ROSbot_data_collection/rosbot_installation.md

 3. Within the bluetoothctl prompt, run `remove all`
 4. Within the bluetoothctl prompt, run `bluetoothctl scan on`
 4. Within the bluetoothctl prompt, run `connect <your-controller-MAC>`
-5. You should see output similar to ``.
-If not, or if it is connecting and disconnecting, refer to Troubleshooting.
+5. You should see output similar to `Connection successful` and the prompt should change to `[Xbox Wireless Controller]#`.
+The light on the Xbox controller should shine steadily.
+If not, or if the prompt shows the controller disconnecting and reconnecting, refer to Troubleshooting.

 ## Troubleshooting